gergo-/missed-optimizations/README.md

 This function returns 0 if `N` is 0 or negative; otherwise, it returns `p1[N-1]`.
-GCC compiles it as such on ARM (with no loop), but on x86-64, it generates a complex, unrolled loop.
-The code is too long and boring to here, but on trunk it's similar to https://godbolt.org/g/RYwgq4.
+GCC compiles it as such on ARM (with no loop), but on x86-64, it generates a complex unrolled loop.
+The code is too long and boring to show here, but it's similar enough to https://godbolt.org/g/RYwgq4.

 ### Unnecessary spilling due to badly scheduled move-immediates